 - Writing (Éric Tanter – University of Chile)

-- Reviewing (Mine, but it is in Spanish)
+- Reviewing (Mine, Do you need it in Spanish?
+Here)

 - Presenting (Johan Fabry – Raincode Labs)

 - Cauca University, Popayan, Colombia.
 We studied collaboration between Software Product/Process Lines and Open Implementation guidelines, February – March, 2018

 - Shibaura Institute of Technology.
 We studied different applications of asynchronous programming and aspect-oriented programming for the Web.
 Tokyo, Japan.
 December-February, 2014 – 2015

 - Shibaura Institute of Technology.
 (Short Postdoc) We studied the use of my PhD thesis in mobile applications.
 Tokyo, Japan.
 April – August, 2013

 - Ecole des mines de Nantes.
 We studied the relationship between OTM (an open implementation of existing trace-based mechanisms) and the causality of events in distributed systems.
 Nantes, France.
 February-March, 2010

 - “Modularity, Crosscutting Concerns, AOP with its applications”.
 Universities: